-The date to which events occurring after June 30, 2019, have been evaluated for possible adjustments to the financial statements or disclosures is January 31, 2020, which is the date that the financial statements were available to be issued.
-There were no events brought to our attention that were deemed to be reportable at that time.
+The date to which events occurring after June 30, 2020, have been evaluated for possible adjustments to the financial statements or disclosures is February 11, 2021, which is the date that the financial statements were available to be issued.
+There were no other events brought to our attention that were deemed to be reportable at that time.